chasefranks/chasefranks.github.io/_posts/2017-06-12-the-twilight-zone.md

 # Loneliness and Isolation

 Developers can work day to day within a few feet of each other, but be isolated by imaginary **silos**.
 Even developers on the same team can be fragmented and played off one another by shrewd operatives.
 The most difficult experiences I've had are when I'm trying to put in place something new, I know it will just work, but I'm being corn shuckled by management.
-It's difficult and you can feel at times like people are just watching you, waiting for you to go crazy because they are sort of aware of the inevitable fallibility and dysfunction of their work place.
+It's difficult and you can feel at times like people are just watching you, waiting for your head to fall off because they are sort of aware of the inevitable fallibility and dysfunction of their work place.

 You have to keep reminding yourself this singular truth